fayez-nazzal/react-instant-component-library/README.md

 # react-rollup-component-library

-A boilerplate for a react component library using rollup, typescript, storybook, sass, jest, eslint, and prettier.
+An instant boilerplate for skaffolding a react component library using typescript, storybook, sass, jest, eslint, and prettier.

 ## Features